jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 | :--- | :--- |
-**visible()** | Asserts if snackbar is present on the page **closed()** | Asserts if snackbar is not present on the page **text(Matcher<String condition)** | Asserts if alert text matches provided matcher **centered()** | Asserts if snackbar is positioned at the center **top()** | Asserts if snackbar is positioned at the top **bottom()** | Asserts if snackbar is positioned at the bottom **multiline()** | Asserts if snackbar is configured to display multiple lines of text
+**visible()** | Asserts if snackbar is present on the page **closed()** | Asserts if snackbar is not present on the page **text(String text)** | Asserts if alert text matches provided matcher **centered()** | Asserts if snackbar is positioned at the center **top()** | Asserts if snackbar is positioned at the top **bottom()** | Asserts if snackbar is positioned at the bottom **multiline()** | Asserts if snackbar is configured to display multiple lines of text

-Snackbar also have basic JDI elements methods and asserts for Text, Color, Elevation, Outline, Measurements, Orientation, Alignment, Theme and others
+Snackbar also has basic JDI elements methods and asserts for Text, Color, Elevation, Outline, Measurements, Orientation, Alignment, Theme and others

 For examples of usage see: [JDI vuetify page tests for snackbars](https://github.com/jdi-testing/jdi-light/tree/master/jdi-light-vuetify-tests/src/test/java/io/github/epam/vuetify/tests/common/SnackbarsTests.java).